eflautt/ga-data-science/lessons/lesson-3/readme.md

 As the standard error of an estimated value generally increases with the size of the estimate, a large standard error may not necessarily result in an unreliable estimate.
 Therefore it is often better to compare the error in relation to the size of the estimate.

-Recall that the regression line is the line that minimizes the sum of squared deviations of prediction (also called the sum of squares error).
+The regression line is the line that minimizes the sum of squared deviations of prediction (also called the sum of squares error).
 The standard error of the estimate is closely related to this quantity and is defined below:

          σest = sqrt((sum(Y-Y')^2)/N )